-In addition to the classroom, individuals may take advantage of online training provided through the Jack A. Proctor Virginia Building Code Academy Learning Center (VBCALC).
+In addition to the live virtual classroom, individuals may take advantage of self-paced online training provided through the Commonwealth of Virginia (COVLC).
 Online programs are available on demand at any time and are offered as standalone presentations based on the VBCA classroom curriculum.
 Code officials looking for flexibility in when and where they complete code change training will find this delivery method convenient yet still comprehensive.

 OTHER STATE AGENCY APPROVALS